How to ask God for things.

 8. WRAPPING IT UP

-Most Christians conclude their prayers of request with the words, “In Jesus’ name, Amen”.
+Most Christians finish their prayers of request with the words, “In Jesus’ name, Amen”.

 Why add the words, “In Jesus’ name”?
 Well, he suggested we make our requests that way in John 15:16 (in the Bible’s New Testament).
-And he included the words, “ … No one comes to the Father except through me …” in John 14:6.
+And he included the words there, “ … No one comes to the Father except through me …” in John 14:6.

 Finally, the word, “Amen” means something like, “May it happen” or “I really mean this”.

-Let me please also say that my suggested prerequisites don’t always have to be in place to ensure the success of prayers.
+Let me please also say that my suggested advice above doesn’t always have to be in place to ensure the success of prayers.
 (We do have a loving God after all.)
-For example, a personal request for inner strength in the face of physical, emotional or spiritual pain always has a high chance of success no matter how we ask for it.
+For example, a personal request for ‘inner strength’ as a result of physical, emotional or spiritual pain always has a high chance of success no matter how we ask for it.
 Please see the article, “God during hard times” for more on this.

-BUT … But still … not all prayers will succeed.
-Without doubt, from my lengthy experience with prayer, there are circumstances that can stand in the way of success.
-And when considered, these circumstances should become obvious to us.
+BUT!
+Remember … not all prayers will succeed.
+Without doubt, from my lengthy experience with prayer, there are circumstances that can still stand in the way of success.
+And when we really think about them, these circumstances should become obvious to us.

 So next, let us look at “Prayers that may fail“.